amplafi/amplafi-flow-client/LoadTool.md

   -reportFile <arg>   File to write report to.
 Otherwise will write to screen.
   -script <arg>       Test script to run.
   -verbose            More verbose output.
+  -duration           Only used with test plan.
+Sets the duration of each stage.
   -testPlan           Test Plan File.